schorschii/OCO-Server/docs/Packages.md

 ## Create Packages
 Packages can be created in the web frontend or via the [API](Client-API.md).

 Since OCO supports Linux, macOS and Windows, a package is a simple `.zip` archive containing the necessary (operating system specific) installer files.
-An OCO package can therefore contains `.deb` files for Debian-based Linux Distros, `.dmg` files for MacOS and `.exe` or `.msi` files for Windows.
+For example, an OCO package can contain `.deb` files for Debian-based Linux Distros, `.dmg` files for MacOS and `.exe` or `.msi` files for Windows.

+If you upload a file type other than a `.zip` archive, a `.zip` archive is automatically created with the uploaded file(s).

+On the web frontend, you can toggle the upload input between multi-file or single-directory selection.
+Due to the (current) limitations of the HTML file input element, it is not possible to select files and directory or multiple directories at once.
+Please organize your setup files into a single directory before selecting it on the web frontend.

+Please note that creating an archive with the directory structure of the original directory is only available when using PHP 8.1 or newer.
+Only PHP 8.1 delivers the full path of the uploaded files to the PHP script.

-You can decide to not upload any file.
-Then, no archive will be downloaded when deploying this package.
-This can be useful if you just want to execute a command to install software from a network share or via `apt` package manager from software repositories on Linux.
+You can also decide to not upload any file.
+Then, no archive will be downloaded on the target machine when deploying the package.
+This can be useful if you just want to execute a command that installs software from a network share or via `apt` package manager from software repositories on Linux.

 ### Continuous Integration/Delivery/Deployment
 The OCO API can for example be used to automatically create packages from a Continuous Integration service like GitLab CI/CD.
 Your CI pipeline will then call the OCO API after builing the binaries, and create a package with them.
 OCO can act as Continuous Delivery or Continuous Deployment service, which automatically deploys your binaries on tester's or user's computers.